living-ip/living-ip/README.md

 Then visit http://localhost:5173/ in your browser.

+## Sessions

+ - Users connects wallet.
+ - Server generates a random session key for the user, encrypted with their public key.
+ - User decrypts the session key, using their wallet.
+ - User saves the session key.

 ## MVP limits

  - Voting and payouts can be done by building a custom on-chain in future, but for now the Sveltekit backend handles voting, and payouts are done manually.